 Marketplace Radio – Minnesota Public Radio

-The following commentary was broadcast on the National Public Radio show Marketplace on Tuesday September 14, 2004.
-Click here to listen to the commentary.
-Scroll down to “Reducing lawsuit abuse”.
+The following commentary by Jamie Court was broadcast on Thursday, Oct.
+21, 2004 on Marketplace on National Public Radio – Click here to listen to the audio.

 In Los Angeles, this is Jamie Court for Marketplace.